xiix0/scam/README.md

-You will reach the highest possible point in your business or profession.
+You have a strong appeal for members of the opposite sex.